nhatquang3112/to-the-sky-game/README.md

 To the Sky!
 The Android Game (Originally named Treasure Rush)

-This is the repository for NUS Orbital 2017 group of Phung Tuan Hoang and Tran Nhat Quang Our game is now available for download: https://drive.google.com/file/d/0B3o5pRXn8--aaGJHOVlzWjRKUVU/view?usp=sharing Please download the game and show us your support !
-Feedbacks and push requests are greatly appreciated.
+This is the repository for NUS Orbital 2017 group of Phung Tuan Hoang and Tran Nhat Quang.
+Our game is now available for download: https://drive.google.com/file/d/0B3o5pRXn8--aaGJHOVlzWjRKUVU/view?usp=sharing Please download the game and show us your support !
+Feedbacks and pull requests are greatly appreciated.

 Introduction
 Fly to the sky !
 Gear up as an adventurer, a ninja or an alien in a quest to collect as many gems as possible !
 Collect the right number of gems and avoid meteors before time runs out.
 Download for FREE and start your awesome adventure today !